Joezanini/ai-jobhunt-kit/README.md

 to get started, install Spec-Kit, run through Spec-kit commands and let your AI coding tool cook.

-with recommended MCP servers set up, I am able to apply for jobs from my ohoen while watching television with my wife.
+with recommended MCP servers set up, I am able to apply for jobs from my phone, while watching television with my wife.

 Looking forward to how simple this will make your Open Claw agentic setup work.